How does respawn work?

 In most platform games, your character can take damage, and eventually die if its health reaches zero.
 In the Corgi Engine that’s also the default behaviour.
 When your character takes damage, a relatively complex chain of events starts :

 That Respawn is done by checking what checkpoint the player last reached, repositioning the player there, and also respawning all the objects registered to that checkpoint.
 Objects register automatically to checkpoints in the scene.
 If you look at any LevelManager in any of the demo scenes for example, you’ll see a “Checkpoint Attribution Axis” checkbox in its inspector.
 By default it’s set on the X axis.
 Let’s say you have a horizontal level (think Super Mario), and three checkpoints on it.
-Every enemy or object in that level with an Autorespawn component will, at the start of the level, register to the first checkpoint to its right.
+Every enemy or object in that level with an Autorespawn component (or with a component that implements the Respawnable interface) will, at the start of the level, register to the first checkpoint to its right.
 Which means that if your character dies between checkpoints B and C, all enemies it may have killed between them will respawn too.

 If you want your enemies or objects to respawn, just put an Autorespawn component on them.
 This component will let you determine how exactly the object should respawn, as well as how many times it should do so.
 You can also condition respawn to certain checkpoints, or just opt to have checkpoints ignored, in which case the object will always respawn.